Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Results

 We sample the model parameters using the Markov Chain Monte Carlo (MCMC) code \textsc{MontePython}\,\cite{2019PDU....24..260B, 2018ascl.soft05027B, Audren:2012wb} with the \textsc{Gallumi}\,\cite{2022PhRvD.105d3518S} (modified according to\,\cite{Shen:2025isu}) and \textsc{Pantheon} likelihood pipelines.
 We discuss our choice of priors in the \textit{End Matter}.

-The constraining power of a particular observable on IDM is determined by some key factors, such as scales probed by the observable, statistical and systematic uncertainties in the data, as well as possible discrepancies between the $\Lambda$CDM model and the observed data.
+The constraining power of a particular observable on IDM is determined by some key factors, such as scales probed by the observable, the statistical and systematic uncertainties in the data, as well as possible discrepancies between the $\Lambda$CDM model and the data.
 For example, it is possible for suppression effects caused by IDM to be compensated by unaccounted-for systematics in the astrophysical model, making it difficult to isolate the impact of the interaction.

-The highest redshift galaxy spectroscopically confirmed by JWST lies at redshift $z = 14.44 \pm 0.02$\,\cite{2025arXiv250511263N}.
-In fig.~\ref{fig:uvlf-transfer-proton}, we present UVLFs computed for different cosmological models (both $\Lambda$CDM and IDM) at redshift $z \approx 14$.
-As expected, the UVLFs calculated for IDM cosmologies are suppressed with respect to those of the $\Lambda$CDM.
-The UVLF for the $\Lambda$CDM cosmology, with astrophysical parameters ($\epsilon_{0}$, $\alpha_{*}$, $\beta_{*}$, and $M_{0}$) set to the best-fit values given in\,\cite{Shen:2025isu}, fits the data better as compared to the IDM scenarios.
+The highest-redshift galaxy spectroscopically confirmed by JWST lies at $z = 14.44 \pm 0.02$\,\cite{2025arXiv250511263N}.
+In fig.~\ref{fig:uvlf-transfer-proton} (right panel), we present UVLFs computed for $\Lambda$CDM and IDM cosmologies at $z \approx 14$.
+As expected, the UVLFs calculated for IDM cosmologies are suppressed with respect to those of $\Lambda$CDM.
+The UVLF for the $\Lambda$CDM cosmology, with astrophysical parameters ($\epsilon_{0}$, $\alpha_{*}$, $\beta_{*}$, $M_{0}$, and $\sigma_{\mathrm{UV}}(10^{10.5} M_{\odot})$) set to the best-fit values given in\,\cite{Shen:2025isu}, fits the data better compared to the IDM scenarios.

-The ordering of UVLFs for different values of $n$ in fig.~\ref{fig:uvlf-transfer-proton} (right panel) recovers the corresponding order of the $P(k)$ (left panel) at $k \approx 10\,\mathrm{Mpc}^{-1}$ (shown by the gray shaded region in the left panel) which are also the smallest scales probed by the JWST UVLFs\,\cite{2024ApJ...976...40W}.
-Because the suppression due to IDM shifts to larger $k$ for smaller $\sigma^{\chi B}_{n}$, the maximum $k$ values probed by an observation become important in determining how stringent the corresponding upper limits can be.
+The ordering of UVLFs for different values of $n$ in fig.~\ref{fig:uvlf-transfer-proton} (right panel) recovers the corresponding order of the $P(k)$ (left panel) at $k \approx 10\,\mathrm{Mpc}^{-1}$ (shown by the gray shaded region in the left panel) corresponding to the smallest scales probed by the JWST UVLF\,\cite{2024ApJ...976...40W}.
+Because the suppression due to IDM shifts to larger $k$ for smaller $\sigma^{\chi B}_{n}$, the maximum $k$ values probed by an observation are important in determining the stringency of the corresponding upper limits.
 The one-to-one correspondence between transfer functions and UVLFs across different $n$ values may not hold, as each case involves distinct astrophysical parameters.
-We show similar plots for DM-electron interaction in the \textit{Supplemental Material}.
+We show similar plots for DM-electron interaction in the \textit{Supplemental Material} \cite{suppmat}.